legionpro/LgnAssesment-Swift-UIKit/README.md

 - Protocol Oriented dev. and Dependency Injection
 - UIKit without Storyboards and XIB, extensions, protocols
 - UICollectionViewDiffableDataSource
-- implemented very simple approach pagenation functionality (it shoould be smarter in real app, server-side   uses a certain approach for pagination.)
+- implemented a straightforward approach to pagination functionality (it should be smarter in real app, server-side uses a certain approach for pagination.)
 - implemented the one endpoint on the client (the data structure is extended and very complicated. so it needs more time)
-- implemented Sections in the CollectionVIew ( but only one section -  it is not clear wich data should be used so sections' sign, needs to be discussed.
-As the result - single section - no headers)
+- implemented Sections in the CollectionVIew ( but only one section - it is not clear which data should be used so the sections' sign, needs to be discussed.
+As a result - a single section - with no headers)
-- separate NetworkService + Data Maping functionality
+- separate NetworkService + Data Mapping functionality
-- Swift Combine + @Observable/@Published + JSON decoder + publishers/subsriptions (in appropriate cases)
+- Swift Combine + @Observable/@Published + JSON decoder + publishers/subscriptions (in appropriate cases)
 - async/await + task + @MainActor
-- Procesed with the server API (found some issues and resolver it for local client)
+- Processed with the server API (found some issues and resolver it for local client)
-- Implemente an unit test for async/publisher functionality.
+- Implemented a unit test for async/publisher functionality.

 ### issues and further improvement:

-- I tryed to avoid overengeneering, but a more complicated approaces could be implemented in future :
+I tried to avoid overengineering, but more complicated approaches could be implemented in future :

-  - modular architectere - separate modules for different project's layer;
+- modular architecture - separate modules for different project layers;
-  - add coordinator pattern in case of more complicated flow
+- add coordinator pattern in case of a more complex flow
-  - to discus smarter pagenation (needs to be cosider the curren server-side approac)
+- to discuss smarter pagination (needs to be considered the current server-side approach)
 - improve UI and user experience
-  - implemet more UnitTests / UITests
+- implement more UnitTests / UITests
 - implement all endpoints - it needs more time
-- found an issue with server-side data format (same name for different items - it crashed decoding on client side)
+- found an issue with server-side data format (same name for different items - it crashed decoding on the client side)